The Cambridge Autumnal 200 calendar event Enter this ride

 - There and back, 250-points legs — TCX or GPX ZIP

 The routes will appear as

 AUT200_LEG_B_… on your device.

 Hopefully you live close enough to cycle to the start — it would really help us if you didn't need parking, as there's a local football match on the same day!

 Cambridge is well-served by train and you should be able to catch the 06.44 from King's Cross, London, and arrive just about in time for the start — don’t worry if you’re a few minutes late to the start, we will still be there for the start of the 100km event until 9am.
 It’s an easy 7km ride from the station to the start through the historic centre of Cambridge — routesheet | GPX | TCX — if you use these instructions, continue past the Co-op to the start on RHS in 1km next to the church.

-Light refreshments will be available before the start from about 7am.
-There will be hot’n’cold refreshments and cake at the finish, included in the entry fee.
+Light refreshments will be available before the start from about 7.15am.
+There will be homemade hot’n’cold refreshments and cake at the finish, included in the entry fee.

 The arrivée will be manned, so we will collect your brevet from you on completion, along with two proofs-of-passage.
 Please remember to fill in the boxes with establishment name and time, and sign your brevet before handing it in with your PoPs!